hpcc-systems/HPCC-Platform/helm/hpcc/docs/placements.md

 Supported configurations under each "placement"
 1) nodeSelector
+   Multiple nodeSelectors can be applied.
+For example
+   placements:
+   - pods ["all"]
+     placement:
+       nodeSelector:
+         group: "hpcc"
+   - pods ["type:dali"]
+     placement:
+       nodeSelector:
+         spot: "false"
+   All dali pods will have:
+     spec:
+       nodeSelector:
+         group: "hpcc"
+         spot: "false"
 2) taints/tolerations
+   Multiple taints/torerations can be applied.
+For example
+   placements:
+   - pods ["all"]
+     tolerations:
+     - key: "group"
+       operator: "Equal"
+       value: "hpcc"
+       effect: "NoSchedule"
+   - pods ["type:thor"]
+     tolerations:
+     - key: "gpu"
+       operator: "Equal"
+       value: "true"
+       effect: "NoSchedule"
+   All thor pods will have:
+     tolerations:
+     - key: "group"
+       operator: "Equal"
+       value: "hpcc"
+       effect: "NoSchedule"
+     - key: "gpu"
+       operator: "Equal"
+       value: "true"
+       effect: "NoSchedule"

 3) affinity
    There is no schema check for the content of affinity.
-Reference https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/
+Reference https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/ Only one "affinity" can be applied to a Pod/Job.
+If different "affinity" are supplied to multiple pods list which containe a same Pod/Job only the last definition prevails.
 4) schedulerName: profile names. "affinity" defined in scheduler profile  requires Kubernetes 1.20.0 beta and later releases
+   Only one "scheduerName" can be applied to a Pod/Job.

 "nodeSelector" example:
 ```code